-The concept of brain death is difficult for most families to comprehend.
-However, it is important for families to understand that their loved one is dead before they are offered the opportunity to make decisions about donation.
+The concept of brain death is difficult for many families to comprehend.
+However, it is important for families to understand their loved one is dead before they are offered the opportunity to make decisions about organ, eye and tissue donation.
 The following communication points may be useful in helping families understand brain death.

 - Provide frequent updates about the patient’s condition throughout the hospitalization.